imransobo/telephoneCallsRoutingProblem/README.md

-# Solution to the Telephone Calls Routing Problem
+# Telephone calls routing problem solution

 This is a solution for determining the cheapest telephone operator for a given phone number based on predefined pricing rules set by different operators.